This page may contain affiliate links. Learn More.

 Dry skin is so uncomfortable and lotions can be full of harsh chemicals and fragrances we don’t want on our skin.
 This whipped body butter lotion recipe might be just what you’re looking for.
 It’s thick and creamy and feels so good on your skin.
+For more homemade natural body products, check these out.

 I love a good thick lotion but have a fragrance sensitivity.
 Its hard to find many fragrance-free lotions and the ones I do find are thin and runny and don’t leave my skin feeling nourished and moist for long.
 I also want to avoid putting dangerous substances on my body.

 I love making my own body products whenever I can.
 It feels good knowing what’s going on my skin.
 Use organic ingredients whenever if you can.
 I know that helps cut down on the possible exposure to anything I don’t want to be applying to the largest organ of my body, my skin.
+It’s not as hard as you might think to ditch and switch to natural products.

 I feel good knowing I’m protecting my family from using things that could cause them health problems in the future.
 We came up with this body butter lotion recipe and I just know you’re going to love it!